Zaneham/Minuteman-computer-emulator/README.md

 If building an emulator for nuclear missile guidance computers has left you wanting more vintage military computing, might I suggest:

+- **[Minuteman Assembler](https://github.com/Zaneham/minuteman-assembler)** - Two-pass assembler for the D17B/D37C.
+Because running the emulator is all well and good, but someone has to write the code.
+Outputs in original tape format, for that authentic 1962 experience.

 - **[JOVIAL J73 LSP](https://github.com/Zaneham/jovial-lsp)** - Language server for the programming language that flies F-15s, B-52s, and AWACS.
 Same era as the D17B, considerably less plutonium.

 - **[CMS-2 LSP](https://github.com/Zaneham/cms2-lsp)** - Language server for the US Navy's tactical language.
-Powers Aegis cruisers, which are meant to intercept things the Minuteman might be sending at them.
-Full circle.
+Powers Aegis cruisers, which exist partly to intercept things the Minuteman might be sending.
+It's a whole ecosystem.

 - **[CORAL 66 LSP](https://github.com/Zaneham/coral66-lsp)** - The British Ministry of Defence's real-time language.
-Developed at the Royal Radar Establishment whilst, one imagines, maintaining a stiff upper lip about the whole nuclear deterrence situation.
-Powers Tornado aircraft.
-Features Crown Copyright.
+Developed at the Royal Radar Establishment, Malvern, presumably between tea breaks.
+Features Crown Copyright and a stiff upper lip.

 - **[HAL/S LSP](https://github.com/Zaneham/hals-lsp)** - NASA's Space Shuttle language.
 For when you want to go to space in a more peaceful, reusable manner.

 ## See Also